pavankalyanbakkani/assignment2--Bakkani/README.md

 ----

 # Pithy Quotes
     "Therefore do not worry about tomorrow, for tomorrow will worry about itself.
-Each day has enough trouble of its own" __*Matthew*
+Each day has enough trouble of its own" -*Matthew*

-    “The righteous will live by faith.” __*Romans*
+    “The righteous will live by faith.” -*Romans*